hashicorp/vagrant/docs/provisioners/puppet.md

 When the provisioner runs, it will automatically mount your modules folder and configure Puppet to know where they are so they can be loaded.

+## Setting Additional Options

+You can also specify additional options to be passed to Puppet using the `options` variable.

+{% highlight ruby %}
+Vagrant::Config.run do |config|
+  config.vm.provision :puppet, :options => ["--modulepath", "modules"]
+end
+{% endhighlight %}

+You can also pass options as strings:

+{% highlight ruby %}
+  config.vm.provision :puppet, :options => "--verbose --debug"
+{% endhighlight %}

 ## Configuring the Puppet Provisioning Path

 In order to run Puppet, Vagrant has to mount the specified manifests directory as a